coderkearns/quicklog/README.md

 # Quicklog

-A fast-and-dirty logger for python that's extensible by design.
+A quick-and-dirty logger for python that's extensible by design.

 ## API Reference